busypeoples/revalidation/README.md

 the latter enables to turn dynamic validation on and off all together.
 This is it.
 Everything is up to the form implementer.

 __Revalidation__ enhances the wrapped Component by passing a `revalidation` prop containing a number of properties and functions to manage the state.
-There are no automatic field updates, validations or onsubmit actions, Revalidation doesn't how the form is implemented or how it should handlde user interactions.
+There are no automatic field updates, validations or _onsubmit_ actions, Revalidation doesn't know how the form is implemented or how it should handle user interactions.

 Let's see an example to get a better idea on how this could work.
 For example we would like to define a number of validation rules for two inputs, _name_ and _random_.